 As life expectancy rises within the UK, we have an ever-growing population of elderly people.
-When we age, we tend to encounter more health complications.
-Bones become more brittle, our balance becomes hindered, as well as being faced with a whole host of other health afflictions.
+As we grow older, we tend to encounter more health complications.
+Bones become more brittle, our balance becomes hindered, as well as being faced with a whole host of other potential health afflictions.
 All of these factors can make it more difficult to move around freely and make us more prone to sustaining injuries.
 It is therefore our responsibility to ensure that our elderly loved ones are well taken care of into their old age – an SOS Alarm from Lifeline Telecare can help with this.

-Many people who would benefit from a personal alarm are put off by the thought of wearing one around their neck as they may not want to draw attention to the fact that they need assistance.
-Unfortunately, avoiding using a personal alarm can result in injuries that take longer to heal as people cannot get to help as soon as they need it.
+Many people who would benefit from an SOS alarm are put off by the thought of wearing one around their neck as they may not want to draw attention to the fact that they need assistance.
+Unfortunately, avoiding using an SOS alarm can result in injuries that take longer to heal as people cannot get to help as soon as they need it.
 It’s a fact that as we get older, our joints and bones are not as supple as they once were and having a personal alarm can be the difference between life and death.

 Here at Lifeline Telecare, we specialise in helping people make the safety decisions that will help them remain independent for as long as possible.
-Our products are high quality, reliable and will help to keep your loved ones at home, in familiar surroundings.
+Our SOS alarms are high quality, reliable and will help to keep your loved ones at home, in familiar surroundings.

 What Does An SOS Alarm Look Like?

-At one time, panic alarms designed for use by elderly people were cumbersome and awkward.
+At one time, SOS alarms designed for the elderly were cumbersome and awkward.
 These older systems required the user to be next to a base station so that they could contact someone to get help.
-While these systems were helpful, they were no good for older people on the go.
+While these SOS alarms were helpful, they were no good for older people on the go.
 Nowadays, pensioners like to live active and independent lifestyles.
 They may not always be at home, sitting in their usual armchair or lying in bed.
 They may be out and about, getting the most out of their retirement.

 These days, most of us simply don’t have the time or resources to be with our elderly parents, grandparents or relatives 24 hours a day, 7 days a week.
 We all have responsibilities such as jobs, children and household chores, so no matter how much we may want to help our loved ones out, the reality is that there simply aren’t enough hours in the day.
 If you can’t be around yourself to keep an eye on your loved ones, what are the alternatives?